 Shops, Kiosks and the Canteen

-- HAMK University of Applied Sciences, Evo (hamk.fi) has a canteen which serves lunch (Mon-Fri) during the school season (closed until 31.12.2020), and also sells coffee, ice cream and sweets.
+- HAMK University of Applied Sciences, Evo (hamk.fi) has a canteen which serves lunch (Mon-Fri) during the school season (closed until 31.5.2021 due to the corona situation), and also sells coffee, ice cream and sweets.

-- The nearest shops are located in Lammi (hameenlinna.fi).
+- The nearest shops are located in Lammi (hameenlinna.fi, in Finnish).

 Campfire sites, Cooking Shelters and Lean-to Shelters

 There is a campfire site at each lean-to shelter and camping site which are marked in the Ilvesvaellus Trail map.
 There are lean-to shelters at, for example, the following locations:

 - Lake Syrjänalunen

 - Lake Valkea Mustajärvi